admirito/durian/README.md

 ```sh
 $ durian deploy ubuntu-server 00:11:22:33:44:55:66
 ```
+The default network boot location is 127.0.0.1.
+If you are not using local host virtual machines, you have to add the option *-i IP_ADDRESS* with your IP address to the *deploy* command.

-And boot the system with PXE network booting, or you can deploy right into a new created VM with:
+Then, boot the system with PXE network booting, or you can deploy right into a new created VM with:
 ```sh
 $ durian deploy -e ubuntu-server vm
 ```